Souvik1991/react-lazy-load-image/README.md

 Type: `String|Number`

 This is used to set the elements width even when it has no content.

+### onError
+Type `Function`

+A callback function which will be called if it's fails to load the Image.

 ### onContentVisible
 Type `Function`